microsoft/vscode-html-languageservice/README.md

 How can I run and debug the service inside an instance of VSCode?

 - run VSCode out of sources setup as described here: https://github.com/Microsoft/vscode/wiki/How-to-Contribute
-- use `yarn link vscode-html-languageservice` in `vscode/extensions/html-language-features/server` to run VSCode with the latest changes in `vscode-html-languageservice`
+- use `yarn link vscode-html-languageservice` in `vscode/extensions/html-language-features/server` to run VSCode with the latest changes from `vscode-html-languageservice`
 - run VSCode out of source (`vscode/scripts/code.sh|bat`) and open a `.html` file
 - in VSCode window that is open on the `vscode-html-languageservice` sources, run command `Debug: Attach to Node process` and pick the `code-oss` process with the `html-language-features` path
 ![image](https://user-images.githubusercontent.com/6461412/94239296-dfa6d100-ff11-11ea-8e30-6444cf5defb8.png)